thomas-lg/git-bisect-demo/README.md

 * [Import Cost](https://github.com/wix/import-cost)

 ## Script
-* `npm start` : Start dev server
+* `npm start` > Start dev server
-* `npm run start:prod` : Build and serve the build
+* `npm run start:prod` > Build and serve the build
-* `npm run build` : Build for prod
+* `npm run build` > Build for prod
-* `npm run size:dev` : Size of dev, this one is here just for fun
+* `npm run size:dev` > Size of dev, this one is here just for fun
-* `npm run size:prod` : Size of prod, to spot the big bad guy and check what's going on when yu build
+* `npm run size:prod` > Size of prod, to spot the big bad guy and check what's going on when you build
-* `npm run lint` : Manual linting
+* `npm run lint` > Manual linting

 ## Alias webpack
 ### Webpack
 To make your life easier, webpack [alias](https://webpack.js.org/configuration/resolve/#resolve-alias) is your friend.
-For an example purpose some alias are setup in the `webpack.common.js`.
+Check `webpack.common.js` to see what's going on and add your own!

 ![alt text][alias_webpack]

 ### Intellisense
-Webpack Alias are nice but make break intellisense because the path is now a bit different from usually.
-To counter that issue [`jsconfig.json`](https://code.visualstudio.com/docs/languages/jsconfig) is your friend, and allow you to enjoy all the power of the **auto-completion** and **Go To Definition** :trophy:.
+Webpack alias are cool but what about intellisense ...
+Indeed alias path may break some feature of your IDE because the path is now a bit different from usually.
+But guess what, to counter that issue [`jsconfig.json`](https://code.visualstudio.com/docs/languages/jsconfig) is your friend, and allow you to enjoy all the power of the **auto-completion** and **Go To Definition** provided by your IDE :trophy:.

 ![alt text][intellisense]